 “Autumn killed the summer with the softest kiss.” – d.j.

-This delectable soup recipe beckons the call of FALL.
+This delectable Pumpkin Sweet Potato soup recipe beckons the call of FALL.
 It is my great pleasure to share this delicious, warming dish that welcomes this gorgeous season.
 All I can think about these days is frolicking in the crunchy leaves, wearing cozy sweaters and saying bye to summer.
 Even though the temperatures aren’t quite there yet, by bringing out the fall recipes, I hope to tempt autumn to start a little early this year.
 Let’s see if my wishful thinking actually works.
 Back to the recipe…creamy pillows of sweet potato and soft sweet layers of pumpkin all kissed with the gentlest flavor of sage.
 But, the best part is the surprise kick–a spice that yields robust nutritional power–turmeric!

 Benefits of Turmeric

 Turmeric is just what the doctor ordered; it is literally a nutritional powerhouse!
 And did you know it comes from the ginger family?
 Yes, that’s right!
-And we all know how incredible ginger is for the body.
+We all know how incredible ginger is for the body.
 Read The Amazing Power of Ginger! for more details.
 As for the deep vibrant orange root called turmeric, it is usually found in curry dishes due to its peppery, warm flavor and distinctive color.
 Used widely in traditional cultures and Ayurvedic medicine, turmeric has recently come to the forefront of the medical and nutrition world for its anti-inflammatory and pain killing properties.
 To be more specific, the main property of turmeric (curcumin) has been compared to the potent drugs hydrocortisone, phenylbutazone and ibuprofin.
 The best part is, unlike the pharmaceutical drugs, which have numerous side effects, curcumin has not one ill effect nor threat of toxicity on record.